 Homesickness is real and it will inevitably happen to everyone who spends a semester away from home.
 Volunteers all experience homesickness in different ways while they are abroad and it can be hard to know how to support them.
 Sometimes homesickness hits and they get over it quickly, but sometimes it lasts a little bit longer.

-Here's what you can do as a parent to help and support your volunteer as they are serving abroad with ILP around the world!
+Here's what you can do as a parent to help and support your volunteer:

 Don't Spend All Day On Skype

 One way to tell if your volunteer is homesick but not admitting it is if they want to call home all day, every day.
-Of course we encourage keeping in touch with them, just be careful to watch how much time you're on the phone with them.
+Of course we encourage you to keep in touch with your volunteer, just be careful to watch how much time you're on the phone with them.
 We've seen that spending hours a day Skyping or Facetimeing can actually make the homesickness worse.

-Instead of keeping the conversation focused on what's going on at home, ask what they're up to.
+When you do talk, of keeping the conversation focused on what's going on at home, ask what they're up to.
 What new adventures or experiences did they have today?
 Who is their favorite student?
 Did they try any new foods today?
 How is their roommate?
-Keep them talking about about what's going on there while you catch up.
+Keep them talking about about what's going on there while you catch up instead of reminiscing about being home.

 Show Them Love and Support